 2. Reese's Pieces

 This fan-favorite bag of retro candy hit the candy store shelves in 1978.
-Peanut butter cups were already wildly popular but Hershey's wanted more for the classic pb/chocolate combo.
+Peanut butter cups were already wildly popular but Hershey's wanted more for the classic peanut butter and chocolate combo.
 Reeses' Pieces were born.
-Basically, peanut butter filled m&m's, they are a great fall color scheme making them a great treat for Halloween.
+Basically, peanut butter filled M&M's, they are a great fall color scheme making them a great treat for Halloween.
 And when E.T. tasted them in 1982, this nostalgic candy flew off the shelves even faster.

 3. Fun Dip

 Kids of the 1970s know it as Fun Dip but this pure sugar was originally called Lik-M-Aid.
 Fun Dip is similar to fellow another Willy Wonka brand product we know as Pixy Stix.
 Basically you are guzzling colored sugar while using another piece of candy as a delivery method.
 Hevane to a kid, hell on earth to a parent.
 Sour watermelon and sour apple flavors encouraged all those weird faces to add to the classic candy sticky fun.

 4. Bottle Caps